EverlastEngineering/smcMaxFan/Readme.md

+# smcMaxFan

+Currently, a proof of concept to have a fully automated fan control app that will run the fans at 100% PWM instead of Apple's middle-ground speed.

 # smcFanControl

 smcFanControl lets the user set a minimum speed for built-in fans.
 It allows you to increase your minimum fan speed to make your Intel Mac run cooler.
 In order to not damage your machine, smcFanControl does not let you set a minimum speed to a value below Apple's defaults.